mstksg/inCode/copy/entries/send-more-money.md

 CreateTime
 :   2015/04/24 01:57:56
 PostDate
-:   Never
+:   2015/04/24 11:05:56
 Identifier
 :   send-more-money

-A short and quick response to Mark Dominus's excellent [Universe of Discourse][] post on [Easy exhaustive search with the list monad][ees] intended for people new or unfamiliar with haskell demonstrating the common "list monad as a constraint solver" approach that is standard fare for learning Haskell.
+Just a short and quick response with a cute trick to Mark Dominus's excellent [Universe of Discourse][] post on [Easy exhaustive search with the list monad][ees] intended for people new or unfamiliar with haskell demonstrating the common "list monad as a constraint solver" approach that is standard fare for learning Haskell.
 I myself have literally done [an entire series of blog posts][monad-plus] on this usage.

 [Universe of Discourse]: http://blog.plover.com